ghapsara/guruhhapsara.dev/src/content/2022-08-29-elasticsearch-disaster-recovery-mode/index.md

 Given a short recovery time objective, finding a way to time travel to the cluster previous state was seemingly inconceivable.
 A feasible way to bring back the cluster data was to repopulate from datasources.

-The day wasn’t on me, I went to ask engineers about it, their repopulate script was broken as well.
+The day wasn’t on me, I went to ask engineers to repopulate data, their script was broken as well.

-Years of inventory data staggeringly snapped and wiped out within a few minutes.
-Developers and test engineers had to recreate items to continue their development.
+Years of data records were staggeringly snapped and wiped out within a few minutes.
+Developers and test engineers had to manually recreate inventories to continue their development.

 I get a sense of how tasteful stateful workloads are in a catastrophic way.